 But here’s the catch – similar symptoms might pop up for totally different issues.
 So whenever you suspect sickness among your birds, it’s important to observe other indicators before taking action.
 Oh, and by the way?
 Don’t forget that overall health and well-being impact egg production too!

 Treatment For Infectious Coryza

-As with the aforementioned chicken diseases, an ounce of prevention is worth a pound of cure.
+As with the aforementioned chicken diseases, an drop of prevention is worth a gallon of cures.
 Keep your farm sanitized and consider complete depopulation versus continuously rotating various ages of birds.
 For tips on cleaning the manure from your coops, check out Farm Alarm’s video tutorial.

 In summation, Coccidiosis, Fowl Cholera, Avian Influenza, and Infectious Coryza are very common diseases among poultry.
 Since there is a high likelihood of at least one of these chicken diseases afflicting your flock at some stage, it is wise to remember the symptoms so that you can treat your birds, or seek treatment for them, as soon as you notice a problem.